Categories: Hot and Trending

 2. Video Calling Facilitated Work, Learning, Leisure, And Relationships

 Stronger and speedier internet connections helped us get so much work done during the pandemic.
 Compared to pre-pandemic figures, video calling experienced a surge of 80% globally.
 From work to learning, and from friends to family, video calling supported our online education, virtual meetings, and even online award shows so long as we managed to avoid screen flickers, unresponsive touchscreen, sound troubles, and other technical woes on our devices.
-When it came to online learning, video support and school management software helped streamline workflows during the unprecedented times.
+When it came to online learning, video support, webinar software and school management software helped streamline workflows during the unprecedented times.

 According to a report from the Internet Society, video conferencing applications such as Zoom saw a 10X increase in their usage in countries like Sri Lanka, Nepal, and Afghanistan.
 Closer to home, video calling through Microsoft’s Teams grew 1,000% in March of 2020 alone, reported by the tech giant.
 The most commonly used video calling apps during the pandemic have been FaceTime, Zoom, and Google Duo.
 In fact, Google Meet and Google Duo, reported to have hosted a staggering over 1 trillion minutes of video calls.